archxit/movie-review-app-frontend/README.md

 - [Spring Data MongoDB](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/)

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is not licensed.

 ### Acknowledgments
 - Thanks to the Spring Boot, React, and MongoDB communities for their excellent documentation